 It may be that you’ve tried to quit drugs and alcohol before, but it just didn’t work out.
 Maybe you tried to quit on your own or you signed up for a self-help group that didn’t help.
-It’s possible that you even tried an outpatient drug treatment program.
+It’s possible that you even tried a drug rehab program.

-So, if you’ve already given sobriety a shot, without success, it may be time to try a more rigorous treatment plan.
-Studies show that most of those individuals who try to recover on their own or as part of an outpatient treatment program are statistically more likely to relapse into drug and alcohol use.
-That’s why we recommend a residential drug rehabilitation program.
+If you’ve already given sobriety a shot without success, it may be time to try a more rigorous drug treatment plan.
+Studies show that most individuals who try to recover on their own or as part of an outpatient treatment program are statistically more likely to relapse into drug and alcohol use.
+That’s why we recommend a residential drug rehab program.

 What Causes Drug Addiction?

 Many people believe that alcohol addiction or drug addiction is a sign of weakness.
 They believe that it should be easy to beat the dependence on alcohol and drugs.
 They may even believe that recovery and sobriety is simply a force of will.

 The truth is that drug addiction is a disease.
 It affects a person’s brain, and it is a physical and emotional dependency that does not just disappear because a person wishes it away.
 So, even when you try to quit using drugs and alcohol, you’ll struggle.
 You will feel the physical and psychological side effects of withdrawal as you try to force your body to recover from its dependency.